AndrewBroz/andrewbroz.github.io/about.markdown

 Welcome!
 This is my non-professional blog.
 I use this space for public note-taking and writing practice.
-Expect poetry, blog posts about reasoning, thoughts about music-making, summaries of what I've been thinkinag about recently, half-cocked original philosophy, nature photos, and maybe some doodles if I'm feeling scribbly.
+Expect poetry, blog posts about reasoning, thoughts about music-making, summaries of what I've been thinking about recently, half-cocked original philosophy, nature photos, and maybe some doodles if I'm feeling scribbly.